matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ### Abdera and Cobra

 [These conventions](https://readthedocs.org/projects/xmljson/downloads/pdf/stable/) are similar to the GData convention, however, they use a "children" array and "attributes" object when both nested XML elements and attributes are mentioned.
-Having to mention `children` and/or `attributes` in CUE constraints increases verbosity, which goes against the readability objective of this paper.
+Having to mention `children` and/or `attributes` in CUE constraints, as well as integer indexes for the `children` array increases verbosity and complexity, which goes against the readability objective of this paper.
 To illustrate this with an example for Abdera:

 *XML*
 ```